 A container for heavy materials was placed on one end of a whippy pole, a sling to hold the stone or other missile at the other end.
 The pole was on a pivot.
 The loaded end was winched down and released.
 The weight made the loaded end rise rapidly and eject its contents, the sling whipping over at the last minute to give added impetus.

-While today the trebuchet is more seen as an engineering challenge for college students or a fun way throw pumpkins, in the Middle Ages it represented a new technology that forced military commanders to adapt their defences, a process that would be further enhanced by gunpowder weapons.
+While today the trebuchet is more seen as an engineering challenge for college students or a fun way to throw pumpkins, in the Middle Ages it represented a new technology that forced military commanders to adapt their defences, a process that would be further enhanced by gunpowder weapons.

 While this weapon existed since ancient times, it was strangely not mentioned very much in early medieval Europe.
-Then, in the twelfth century, the crossbow made a comeback, serving as a way for regular soldiers to fight back against the better armoured and equipped knights.
+Then, in the twelfth century, the crossbow made a comeback, serving as a way for regular soldiers to fight back against the better-armoured and equipped knights.
 Helen Nicholson describes the crossbow:

 It was not a quick weapon to use, because spanning the bow (drawing back the string, locking it back with the ‘trigger’ and placing the arrow or bolt in position, ready to fire) took much longer than for the simple bow.
 But it could be used effectively by a comparative novice and was much more powerful than the simple bow.
 In a siege situation, or where a large group of crossbow archers were operating on a battlefield, it could be devastating, for it could pierce chainmail.

-While the crossbow did get criticized as a dishonourable weapon, its use only grew in the Later Middle Ages, and by the fifteenth century cities were hosting large-scale shooting tournaments.
-The crossbow would remain a much used weapon, even during the coming age of guns.
+While the crossbow did get criticized as a dishonourable weapon, its use only grew in the Later Middle Ages, and by the fifteenth-century cities were hosting large-scale shooting tournaments.
+The crossbow would remain a much-used weapon, even during the coming age of guns.

 7. Greek Fire